Projects per year

 Biography

 Heike Schroeder is Professor of Environmental Governance at the School of International Development, University of East Anglia.
-Her work focuses on global environmental politics, forest governance and REDD+, the international climate negotiations, indigenous peoples/knowledge and sustainable development, transformative learning, trust, sustainable food governance and planetary health.
+Her work focuses global (environmental) politics, the politics of the international climate negotiations and critiques of current climate policies, indigenous peoples/knowledge and decolonisation, transformative learning, trust, food and nutrition, planetary health, the link between climatic changes and industrial agriculture and systemic constellations as a method of embodied enquiry.
 She is PI of the Indigenous-International Interactions for Sustainable Development (INDIS) project.
-She is also a member of the Tyndall Centre for Climate Change Research and a lead faculty member of the Earth System Governance project.
+She is also a lead faculty member of the Earth System Governance project.
 Heike was a senior fellow at the Institute for Advanced Sustainability Studies (IASS) in Potsdam in 2019.

 From 2007 to 2011, Heike was a Tyndall senior research fellow and an Oxford Martin senior fellow in forest governance at the Environmental Change Institute, University of Oxford.
 From 2003 to 2007, she was a researcher at the Bren School of Environmental Science and Management, University of California, Santa Barbara, as well as the Executive Officer of a 10-year international research project on the Institutional Dimensions of Global Environmental Change (IDGEC), a core project of the International Human Dimensions Programme on Global Environmental Change (IHDP).